-Kathy Gannon serves as senior correspondent for Pakistan and Afghanistan for The Associated Press
+Kathy Gannon serves as News Director for Afghanistan and Pakistan for The Associated Press

 She has covered the region for the AP as a correspondent and bureau chief since 1988, a period that spans the withdrawal of Russian soldiers from Afghanistan, the assassination of Benazir Bhutto, the bitter Afghan civil war between Islamic factions and the rise and fall of the Taliban.
 Gannon was the only Western journalist allowed in Kabul by the Taliban in the weeks preceding the 2001 U.S.-British offensive in Afghanistan.